nehalkalita/Projection-based-feature-line-extractor/README.md

 # Projection-based-terrain-profiler
-A profile generator from point cloud data using projection-based approach
+A profile generator from terrain point cloud data using projection-based approach